renatols-jf/spboot-chassi/README.md

 [Request](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/request/Request.java)
 is a unit of behavior.
 Everything that happens in the application should be within a request.
-It automatically provides a means to log the request, update application metrics, and some other useful application behavior.
+It automatically provides a means to log the request, update application metrics, add tracing information, track time taken by HTTP and database requests, and some other useful application behavior.
 The idea is to think of a request as a unit of processing, no matter the entry point.
-An HTTPS call should be mapped to a request, just as a message consumed from a queue.
+An HTTP call should be mapped to a request, just as a message consumed from a queue.

 Request is an abstract class and needs to be extended to provide any functionality.